tomicz/personal-assistant/README.md

 ![Exercises](https://i.imgur.com/d5gISMj.png)

+## Fitness Runner

+The Fitness Runner seamlessly integrates with your custom fitness plan created in the Fitness Planner.
+Once a plan is loaded, it automates the entire workout session, tracking time and exercise intervals, so you no longer need to manually monitor the seconds—everything is handled by the program.

 ### Supported platforms

 Currently only UNIX is supported.
 If you need the applicatin to run on Windows, feel free to contribute.